justclaner/interactive-frontend/README.md

 # Interactive Frontend

 To-do:
-- Link notification id with notification details
+- For swiftui.Notification, make api call to check whether user is interacting with the sender of the notification yet